ITVitaePHP19/phpexercises/AMKuperus/SAT/readme.md

 ##User registration and permissions
 When a user registers they enter the platform on the lowest level being registered.
-- Teacher can change user -> student
+- Teacher can change registered -> student
-- Admin can change user -> student and user -> Teacher
+- Admin can change registered -> student & user -> teacher